 The agave plant has a rich history in relation to food: it is the mother of the popular alcohol tequila and recently has become the base of many natural sweeteners.
 But agave’s use goes beyond food, it extends to interior design.

 Sisal is a natural fiber extracted from the agave plant and is used to make area rugs.
 Its use is actually older than tequila and sweeteners, beginning back in Ancient Egypt.
 In the 19thcentury sisal cultivation expanded into the Caribbean, Florida, and South America as well as parts of Africa.
-Nowadays, Brazil is the world’s largest producer of sisal fiber and rugs.
+Nowadays, Brazil is the world’s largest producer of sisal fiber and rugs, which is why some time you can choose cheaper options like carpet cleaning chattanooga that will remove stains so you do not have to the whole rug.
+And if you’re living in Portland and in need of a reliable carpet cleaning services then you can check out this Fresh Carpet Cleaning & Floor Care in Portland, OR for great help!

 The plant fibers are very durable yet soft, making it a natural choice to weave into area rugs and broadloom.
 It is naturally fire-retardant, sound absorbing, and antistatic.
 Sisal is also a stronger fiber than flax, jute, and hemp, other materials commonly used in rugs.
 But its superior qualities make sisal a better and longer lasting material for rugs.